How to Bet on an NHL Playoff Series

 Betting on the NHL playoffs is the most popular form of online NHL betting, and its an exciting way to add some extra entertainment to your playoff viewing experience.
 It’s also extremely popular amongst expert sports bettors, or “sharps.”

 Many season sports handicappers firmly believe that the NHL is the most accessible sport to make money on, as tracking individual players and teams closely can give you a tremendous edge over the competition, especially in the playoffs.
 Further, its common belief that the NHL offers the best lines, as sportsbook’s oddsmakers often spend the majority of their time creating lines for the more popular North American Leagues, like the NBA, NFL, and MLB.

-In this guide, we take you through the major strategies and illustrate some of the major influencing factors that you should be monitoring before placing your first bets on the NHL playoffs.
+In this guide, we take you through the major strategies and illustrate some of the major influencing factors that you should be monitoring before finding a reliable NHL betting site to place your first wagers on the NHL playoffs.

 Any discussion of playoff betting strategy has to involve the “Zig-Zag Theory.”
 In essence, the “Zig-Zag Theory” is one that advocates betting on the team that just lost a game, as they are more likely than not to rebound and win the following game, at odds lopsided in favor of the bettor.
 The theory stipulates that past results easily influence most “squares,” and they quickly lose sight of the bigger picture and wider context of the playoffs.